+G0 Please provide the URL of your institution's net price calculator:

-Provide 2009-2010 academic year costs of attendance for the following categories that a re applicable to your institution.
+Provide 2011-2012 academic year applicable to your institution. costs of attendance for or the following catego ories that are

-Check here if your institution's 2009-2010 academic year costs of attendance are not available at this time and provide an approximate date (i.e., month/day) when your institution's final 2009-2010 academic year costs of attendance will be available:
+Check here if your institution's 2011-2012 academic year costs of attendance are not available at this time and provide an approximate date (i.e., month/day) when your institution's final 2011-2012 academic year costs of attendance will be available: 1-Mar-11

-G1 Undergraduate full-time tuition, required fees, room and board List the typical tuition, required fees, and room and board for a full-time undergraduate student for the FULL 2009-2010 academic year (30 semester or 45 quarter hours for institutions that derive annual tuition by multiplying credit hour cost by number of credits).
+G1 Undergraduate full-time tuition, required fees, room and board List the typical tuition, required fees, and room and board for a full-time undergraduate student for the FULL 2011-2012 academic year (30 semester or 45 quarter hours for institutions that derive annual tuition by multiplying credit hour cost by number of credits).
 A full academic year refers to the period of time generally extending from September to June; usually equated to two semesters, two trimesters, three quarters, or the period covered by a four-one-four plan.
 Room and board is defined as double occupancy and 19 meals per week or the maximum meal plan.
 Required fees include only charges that all full-time students must pay that are not included in tuition (e.g., registration, health, or activity fees.)
 Do not include optional fees (e.g., parking, laboratory use).

-G1 First-Year Undergraduates
+G1 First-Year Undergraduates 1

-G1 PRIVATE INSTITUTIONS
+G1 PRIVATE INSTITUTIONS T II St T Cal Orlacigiaddates

-Tuition: \$20,100 \$20,100
+01 Tuition:

 G1 PUBLIC INSTITUTIONS

-Tuition:
+• Tuition:

 In-district

 G1 PUBLIC INSTITUTIONS

 In-state (out-of-district):

 G1 PUBLIC INSTITUTIONS

 Out-of-state:

 G1 NONRESIDENT ALIENS

 Tuition:

-G1 REQUIRED FEES: \$390 \$390
+G1 REQUIRED FEES:

-G1 ROOM AND BOARD:

-(on-campus) \$3,200 \$3,200

-G1 ROOM ONLY:

-(on-campus)

-G1 BOARD ONLY:

-(on-campus meal plan)
+ı